rycolab/website/content/classes/llm-s23/main.md

 - [LLM General Channel](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2FAHAxqx) for the general organisational discussions.
 - [LLM Announcements Channel](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2Fo83kuN) for the announcements by the teaching team.
 - [LLM Content Questions](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2F4ZSstp) for your questions about the content of the course.
-**Important**: Please prepend your question with a "tag" about the content of your question in square brackets.
-For example, if your question is about the content of Lecture 2 and specifically about the definition of a language model, please start your message with `[Lecture #1, Definition of a Language model]`.
 - [LLM Errata](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2FNB56vb) for reporting typos and errors in the course lecture notes and the slides.
 - [LLM Assignment 1](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2FLHGssw) for discussing and asking questions about Assignment 1.
 - [LLM Assignment 2](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2FLHGssw) for discussing and asking questions about Assignment 2.